Maintaining Your Breast Health

 Mammograms for early detection of breast cancer have saved millions of lives and the technology continues to advance.
 The 3-D with tomosynthesis mammograms – now available at the Clark Comprehensive Breast Center, UM Shore Medical Center at Chestertown and UM Shore Medical Pavilion at Denton – are now the gold standard for early diagnosis.

 You might be told you have "dense" breasts, which means a high proportion of glandular tissue containing milk-producing cells and fibrous tissue.
 If so, you may be sent for an MRI scan or ultrasound for follow-up testing.
 While density may increase cancer risk, your age and weight are more significant risk factors.

 Certain changes in your breast, such as redness, swelling, pain, itching and severely enlarged pores may be due to dermatitis, which is a skin infection, or mastitis, which is breast tissue infection.
 These infections can be treated with antibiotics and symptoms should start to lessen within five days.
 If the symptoms continue, your provider should take a skin sample to be tested for breast cancer.
 In any case, anyone experiencing rash-like symptoms should seek prompt medical attention.

 Find a Breast Health Care Provider

-To schedule an appointment with Brittany Krautheim, CRNP, please call 410-820-9400.
+To schedule an appointment with Roberta J. Lilly, MD, or Brittany Krautheim, CRNP, please call 410-820-9400.
 Patients are seen at the Clark Comprehensive Breast Center or the Eleanor Ethel Leh Women's Center in UM Shore Medical Center at Chestertown.